raphCode/master-thesis-muzero/theory.typ

 !Gs that involve randomness, such as throwing a dice, are said to have chance events.
 These chance events can be seen as !dps where a special !pl, the chance !pl, has his turn.
-A dice throw can therefore be modelled with a !dp of the chance !pl with 6 possible !as, all with equal !probs.
+For example, a dice throw can be modelled with a !dp of the chance !pl with 6 possible !as, all with equal !probs.
 @gtheo

-A behavior is described by a !sty:
+A !pl's behavior is described by a !sty:
 It can be seen as a complete plan which describes which move to take at any given !dp of the !g.
 @gtheo